-Did you like ‘The Devil Wears Prada’?
-When it comes to promotion of fashion brand, you may need to be just as vicious as Meryl Streep’s Oscar-nominated performance.
+Were you a fan of ‘The Devil Wears Prada’?
+When it comes to promotion of you fashion brand, you may need to be just as vicious as Meryl Streep’s Oscar-nominated performance.

-Whether you’re selling screen-printed shirts or intricate evening gowns, a measurable and effective promotional campaign is essential.
+Whether you’re selling screen-printed shirts or intricate evening gowns, a measurable and effective promotional campaign is essential for boosting your fashion brand.

 It sounds like a no-brainer, right?